EdAnalytics18/retail-analytics-BI-system-project/README.md

 ![Retail Analytics Data Flow Diagram](diagrams/data_flow_diagram.png)

-Figure: Table-level data lineage illustrating how raw source datasets are ingested into staging (Bronze), standardized in clean staging (Silver), and transformed into conformed fact and dimension tables in the Core layer.
+**Figure:** Table-level data lineage showing how raw source datasets are ingested into staging tables (Bronze), standardized in clean staging (Silver), and transformed into conformed fact and dimension tables in the Core layer.

 > **Note:** The `dim_date` table is a generated conformed dimension and does not
 > originate from operational source systems.
 It is created independently and